Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

+We emphasize again that these statements mean that the constants are chosen from left to right, and that each is chosen to be sufficiently small depending on all previously chosen constants.
+Note that these two sets of relations subsume those in~\eqref{eq:constants1}.

-The main results of this subsection are the following two lemmas.
+The main results of this subsection are Lemmas~\ref{le:horizcrossings} and~\ref{le:vertcrossings}, below.
 One may think of the lemmas as exchanging bounds on the probability that a droplet is internally spanned for bounds on the probability that similarly sized $u$-strips are $u$-crossed, for some $u$.
-(It may be helpful, therefore, to think of the $\delta'(\beta)$ as being to crossing $u$-strips as the $\delta(\beta)$ are to internally spanning $\stabu$-droplets.)
-The first of the lemmas is for horizontal crossings.
+(It may be helpful, therefore, to think of the $\delta'(\beta)$ as being to crossed $u$-strips as the $\delta(\beta)$ are to internally spanned $\stabu$-droplets.)